Tutorial | Semantic models for agents#

 1. Click + Add Entity.

-3. Under Project, choose this project (the key should start with TUT_SEMANTIC_MODELS_LAB).
+3. On the Select datasets screen, the Project should load automatically.
+If it doesn’t, choose the current project (the key should start with TUT_SEMANTIC_MODELS_LAB).

 7. Click Generate.